 Battlepaths is a loot-centric and addictive 2D-RPG featuring neat monster hacking, an excellent loot system, and great variety in character development.
 Learn special skills, use powerful potions, and hunt down the Chaos Overlord.
 The game offers dozens of hours of gameplay, three big realms to explore, and a challenge realm that lets you test your might.
-Available on Xbox Live Indie Games and Windows PC (more platforms coming soon!).
+Available on Xbox Live Indie Games and Windows PC.

 Get to know what you should know about the character attributes in Battlepaths.